shibinjohn88/NYU-Project-Game/README.md

 # NYU-Project-Game

-Memory game using cards that can be flipped and make pairs.
+Memory game using cards that can be flipped and make identical pairs.
+A fun card game to boost your memory.